David Bowie's art collection: Notable artists and works in the collection

 Bowie himself was a painter and sculptor, and works by his own hand are part of his collection.
 This includes a series of self-portraits he painted in 1995, one of which he used as the cover to his album Outside.

-Bowie would also attend gallery openings, often with his wife Iman, such as in 1999 when visiting an opening with artist Damian Loeb.
+In 1995, he called himself "a hardened old expressionist.
+That's the period that I adore.
+I guess I just feel comfortable painting within that genre."
+He often contributed his artwork to auctions, such as when he donated two pieces to the 'Twice Gifted' auction in 1990, and he reportedly sold another piece $500 in late 1990 at a different showing.

+Art sales

 2016 auction

 Around 350 pieces of art from Bowie's collection were put up for auction in November 2016.
 None of Bowie's own art was part of the auction, and the proceeds from the sale went to Bowie's family.
 An estimate by Sotheby's auction house estimated the value of the collection for sale at around US $13 million.
 Prior to the auction, some of the pieces were shown in Los Angeles, New York and Hong Kong.
 The pieces up for auction represented about two-thirds of Bowie's entire art collection.

 Bowie's family sold the collection because they "didn't have the space" to store it.

 The auction exceeded expectations, and the entire collection was sold over two days for £32.9 million (app. $41.5 million), while the highest-selling item was Jean-Michel Basquiat’s graffiti-inspired painting Air Power, sold for £7.09 million.
 Exhibitions of the works in London alone attracted over 51,000 visitors, the highest attendance for any pre-sale exhibition in London.
 The auctions themselves were attended by 1,750 bidders, with over 1,000 more bidding online.

+2018 auction

+Tintoretto's altarpiece, which was one of Bowie's earliest art acquisitions back in 1987, was sold for £191,000 to a collector who returned the piece to Tintoretto's native Venice.

 2021 auction

 In the mid- to late-1990s, Bowie painted a series of paintings entitled "DHead", typically followed by a roman numeral.
 These paintings were often of friends, bandmates, and self-portraits.
-One such DHead was used as the album cover for his 1995 album 1.
-Outside.
+One such DHead was used as the album cover for his 1995 album Outside.
 In June 2021, "DHead XLVI" was put up for auction by a Canadian company, and fetched a price of CA $108,120 (or roughly USD $87,800).